soukupmarek-edin/soukupmarek-edin.github.io/index.md

 layout: default
 ---

 This is my personal website, which is currently under development.
-Please do not expect to find anything meaningful here.
+Please do not expect to find anything meaningful here at the moment.

 Text can be **bold**, _italic_, or ~~strikethrough~~.